Setting up a trading subsidiary for academy trusts

 Funding the subsidiary

 Trustees will need to decide how to fund the subsidiary until it is able to fund itself.
-This may be through a mix of share and loan capital and both have associated advantages and disadvantages.
-You will need to consider the provisions in your Articles and the ESFA regulatory framework before committing to an approach.
-The source of any funds you intend to use to fund the subsidiary also needs careful consideration.
+This may be through a combination of share and loan capital, and both have associated advantages and disadvantages.
+The academy trust board will need to consider the provisions in the Articles and the DfE regulatory framework, particularly the Handbook before committing to an approach.

 Where there is a loan there are a range of issues that will need to be considered from a charity law, regulatory and tax perspective.